Preparation For Your ShootSome helpful hints to get the best out of your day

 To make the most of your glamour portfolio or boudoir photoshoot, it’s important to know exactly what you want out of it.
 People book photoshoots for many different reasons – for work, for fun, for a gift for a lover, to boost confidence, to show a different side of themselves.
 Have a look at the following questions, and help me come up with a photoshoot perfectly tailored to your needs, either by email, phone, or you’re welcome to come and see the studio in advance and we can plan in person.

 - What is your reason for shooting?
+How will you use the photos eg digital only, prints, wall art, album?

 - What do you love about yourself?
 Why?